 There are many immediate concerns when it comes to the care of a child or person with special needs, but parents or caregivers of special needs children must also think about planning for the future as well.
 One of the most talked-about topics within special needs advocacy and support groups at present is the opening of an ABLE account.
 How is it done?
 Why is it done?
 Do I even qualify?
 How do I open an account in Connecticut?
-There are many questions regarding ABLE accounts (also known as 529A accounts), with answers made simple and easy to understand below.
+There are many questions regarding ABLE accounts (also known as 529A accounts), with simple, easy-to-follow answers below.

 too.”
 But, what exactly does that mean?

-The ABLE account is specifically meant to be used for “qualified disability expenses,” which will be covered below.
-Applicants must meet two main criteria to open a 529A:
+The ABLE account is designed specifically to be used for “qualified disability expenses,” which will be covered below.
+Applicants must meet two main criteria to open an ABLE account:

 - The disability must have occurred before the person was age 26.

-Of note, if the individual is unable to manage the account on their own, an authorized legal representative can open and manage the account on their behalf.
+Of note: If an individual is unable to manage the account on their own, an authorized legal representative can open and manage the account on their behalf.
 This could be a Power of Attorney, Conservator of Estate, or an authorized family member.

 - Legal fees